GSL006/DriveIO/README.md

-Certainly!
-Based on the details you've provided and the structure of your project, here's a comprehensive `README.md` file tailored for your DriveIO car rental platform:

----

 # 🚗 DriveIO – Peer-to-Peer Car Rental Platform

 DriveIO is a full-stack car rental solution where users can sign up as owners to list their vehicles or as customers to book them.
 Built with Next.js, Node.js, MySQL, and Firebase, it offers a seamless booking experience with PayPal integration for secure payments.